-Last updated in June 2012
+Last updated in April 2014

-With the accreditation of ambassadors in Baghdad and Berlin on 24 and 28 August 2004, Germany resumed full diplomatic relations with Iraq.
+With the accreditation of ambassadors in Baghdad and Berlin on 24 and 28 August 2004, respectively, Germany resumed full diplomatic relations with Iraq.
 After the 1990/91 Gulf War and during the period of civilian transitional administration, they had been continued to a limited degree.
 Since the beginning of 2009, Germany has had a Consulate-General in Erbil, a fact that also reflects the importance of the Kurdistan-Iraq region and of the Kurdish returnees who had been living in exile in Germany.
 There are currently some 81,000 Iraqis living in Germany.
 Since 2003, several thousand former Iraqi exiles have returned to Iraq.

 Reconstruction assistance and humanitarian aid

-Five Iraqi schools offering German instruction receive support under the ‘Schools: Partners for the Future’ initiative: the German School in Erbil, which was newly admitted to the programme in 2010, and four other Iraqi state schools.
+Five Iraqi schools offering German instruction receive support under the Schools: Partners for the Future initiative: the German School Erbil, which was newly admitted to the programme in 2010, and four other Iraqi state schools.
 The German School Erbil is already being attended by some 220 children in the 2013/14 school year (from kindergarten up to and including 8th grade).

 Iraq Horizons 2015: Sow Today, Reap Tomorrow is a joint initiative of the Federal Foreign Office, the Goethe Institute, the Association of German Chambers of Commerce and Industry (DIHK) and the Federation of German Industries (BDI) that aims to strengthen German-Iraqi economic relations and intercultural exchange by promoting young Iraqi experts.

 Baghdad was the Arab Capital of Culture from March 2013 to March 2014.